BDUG/vanillanoprop/README.md

 A more thorough introduction with additional examples can be found in [docs/introduction.md](docs/introduction.md).

+## Supported operating systems

+vanillanoprop is tested on Linux, macOS and Windows.
+Memory tracking utilities such as `memory::peak_memory_bytes` report actual values on these platforms and return `0` elsewhere.

 ## Installation

 Clone the repository and build the project using cargo: